-- (1) A determination may provide that specified local government property is set aside as an area on which a person may - (a) bring, ride or drive an animal; - (b) take, ride or drive a vehicle, or a particular class of vehicle; - (c) fly or use a motorised model aeroplane; - (d) use a children's playground provided that the person is under an age specified in the determination, but the determination is not to apply to a person having the charge of a person under the specified age; - (e) launch, beach or leave a boat; - (f) take or use a boat, or a particular class of boat;

-- (g) deposit refuse, rubbish or liquid waste, whether or not of particular classes, and whether or not in specified areas of that local government property; - (h) play or practice - - (i) golf or archery; - (ii) pistol or rifle shooting, but subject to the compliance of that person with the Firearms Act 1973; or - (iii) a similar activity, specified in the determination, involving the use of a projectile which, in the opinion of the local government may cause injury or damage to a person or property; - ride a bicycle, a skateboard, rollerblades, a sandboard or a similar device; and - (i) wear no clothing. - (2) A determination may specify the extent to which and the manner in which an activity referred to in subclause (1) may be pursued and in particular - (a) the days and times during which the activity may be pursued; - (b) that an activity may be pursued on a class of local government property, specified local government property or all local government property; - (c) that an activity is to be taken to be prohibited on all local government property other than that specified in the determination; - (d) may limit the activity to a class of vehicles, boats, equipment or things, or may extend it to all vehicles, boats, equipment or things; - (e) may specify that the activity can be pursued by a class of persons or all persons; and - (f) may distinguish between different classes of the activity.
+- (1) A determination may provide that specified local government property is set aside as an area on which a person may - (a) bring, ride or drive an animal; - (b) take, ride or drive a vehicle, or a particular class of vehicle; - (c) fly or use a motorised model aeroplane; - (d) use a children's playground provided that the person is under an age specified in the determination; - (e) launch, beach or leave a boat; - (f) take or use a boat, or a particular class of boat; - (g) deposit refuse, rubbish or liquid waste, whether or not of particular classes, and whether or not in specified areas of that local government property; - (h) play or practice - - (i) golf or archery; - (ii) pistol or rifle shooting, but subject to the compliance of that person with the Firearms Act 1973; or - (iii) a similar activity, specified in the determination, involving the use of a projectile which in the opinion of the local government may cause injury or damage to a person or property; - (i) ride a bicycle, a skateboard, rollerblades, a sandboard or a similar device; and - (i) wear no clothing. - (2) A determination may specify the extent to which and the manner in which an activity referred to in subclause (1) may be pursued and in particular - (a) the days and times during which the activity may be pursued; - (b) that an activity may be pursued on a class of local government property, specified local government property or all local government property; - (c) that an activity is prohibited on all local government property other than that specified in the determination; - (d) may limit the activity to a class of vehicles, boats, equipment or things, or may extend it to all vehicles, boats, equipment or things; - (e) may specify that the activity can be pursued by a class of persons or all persons; and - (f) may distinguish between different classes of the activity.